gitdigit/gitdigit/README.md

  For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/jennifer-kouassi-534434233/).

- Last update on Sat May 23 2026
+ Last update on Sun May 24 2026

-**223 day before 2027 ⏱** days before new years
+**222 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with love, by Jennifer's bot
+🤖 This README.md is updated with hate, by Jennifer's bot